jackieluc/lighthouselabs-coding-challenge/README.md

 Write a function named lightRow() that takes in the number of the row and returns its contents.
 (Example: lightRow(2); would return ["", "", "v", "", "~", "", "", "", "", ""])

+## Challenge 11
+Now that you can return the contents of the cells of a row, we also need to be able to return the cells of a column.

+Write a function called lightColumn() that takes in the letter of the column from the grid, and returns an array that is the contents of that grid column.
+(Ex: lightColumn('C'); would return ["", "", "", "", "", "", "", "~", "", ""])